 So, while some of the team had a rethink about the final shot, the other half of the team kept working and went to capture GV’s in and around the stadium.
 These GV’s would be used by the Celtic marketing people in various other marketing projects.
 However, this threw up another surprise, wind!

-We quickly became aware of how the wind would swirl around the seating creating a vortex, which our pilot John had to deal with and compensate for.
+We quickly became aware of how the wind would swirl around the seating creating a vortex.

 Image by LA Media ‘Statue Outside Celtic Park’